 As with any drugs that suppress the immune system, biologic therapy poses some increased to infections and other diseases.
 People taking biologics should seek immediate medical attention if they develop persistent fever or unexplained symptoms.
 Vaccinations that prevent infections should be considered prior to taking biologics.
 While taking biologic medications people should not receive live vaccines.

 Biologics may also cause some chronic diseases that are dormant (such as tuberculosis) to flare, and they are not recommended for people with multiple sclerosis and other conditions such as severe congestive heart failure.
 All patients should be skin tested for tuberculosis prior to starting biologics, and many are also tested for chronic hepatitis.

 Biologics are also more expensive than traditional treatments.
 However, the evidence so far suggests that they are more effective and may pose fewer risks than other systemic therapies.

 Although animal studies of biologics have shown no effect on fertility or impairment of the fetus, these studies cannot always predict the effects in humans.
 Pregnant women should receive these drugs only if clearly needed, because the effects on a developing child are unknown.

-Biologics are commonly discontinued prior to surgery until wounds have sealed and infection risk has passed.
+Biologics are commonly discontinued prior to surgery until wounds have healed and infection risk has passed.

 As a general rule, different biologic therapies should not be taken at the same time.